* This is the Professional Version. *

 Dry air may provoke congestion.
 Acute sinusitis is slightly less common, and a nasal foreign body is unusual (and occurs predominantly in children).

-Patients who use topical decongestants for > 1 day often experience significant rebound congestion when the effects of the drug wear off, causing them to continue using the decongestant in a vicious circle of persistent, worsening congestion.
+Patients who use topical decongestants for > 3 to 5 days often experience significant rebound congestion when the effects of the drug wear off, causing them to continue using the decongestant in a vicious circle of persistent, worsening congestion.
 This situation (rhinitis medicamentosa) may persist for some time and may be misinterpreted as a continuation of the original problem rather than a consequence of treatment.

 Review of systems should seek symptoms of possible causes, including fever and facial pain (sinusitis); watery, itchy eyes (allergies); and sore throat, malaise, fever, and cough (viral URI).